What We Do

 We work with our unsheltered population to meet them right where they are, provide shelter, meals and a path to independent living.

-Three hot meals daily for residents and guests, every day of the year.
+Three hot meals daily for residents and guests every day of the year.
+You do not need to reside in our facilities to have hot meals.
+All are welcome.

 Meals Served: Breakfast 6:30 am to 8 am | Lunch 11:30 am to 1 pm | 4:30 pm to 6 pm